Living in Cyprus and thinking of selling your UK property? Weigh up the pros and cons

 Living in Cyprus and selling UK property| Get advice

-If you would like to discuss any of these issues further, or would like specific advice for your situation, please don’t hesitate to get in touch with our Cyprus advisers.
+At the end of the day, it’s a personal decision and you may have emotional ties to the property as well as financial ones.
+But if you need help deciding, please don’t hesitate to contact our Cyprus advisers.
 We are happy to help you weigh up the pros and cons of selling or keeping your UK property.

 Contact us now for cross-border, specialist advice.